mirage335/Taz_Mega/README.md

 #Tweaks
 Z-Axis motor mounting plate edges protrude into the frame extrusions, and must be ground slightly to compensate.
+Spacer blocks may not leave adequate clearance for the most ideal screw locations.
+Solvable with moderate grinding.

 #Extras
 Tap Set - http://openbuildspartstore.com/tap-set/